 Communication and Float Plans

-Carry a fully charged phone in a waterproof case.
-Tell someone where you’re going and when you expect to return.
-Cell service is often spotty in the best fishing areas—a VHF radio adds backup communication on larger waters.
+Carry a charged phone in a waterproof case.
+Tell someone where you’re going and when you’ll be back.
+Cell service is spotty in the best fishing areas.
+A VHF radio adds backup on bigger water.
+This sounds like paranoia until you need it.
+Then it sounds like preparation.

 Cold Water Precautions

-Water below seventy degrees demands extra respect.
-Capsizing in cold water creates life-threatening situations quickly.
-Dress for immersion, not just air temperature.
-Drysuits or wetsuits become mandatory as water temperatures drop.
+Water under seventy degrees demands respect.
+Capsizing in cold water creates life-threatening situations fast — faster than most people realize.
+Dress for immersion, not air temperature.
+Drysuits or wetsuits become non-negotiable as water temps drop.
+A warm sunny day means nothing if the water is 52 degrees.

 Maximizing Your Time on the Water